Wet Seal urges shareholders to reject Clinton Group's board nominees

-U.S. women's apparel retailer Wet Seal Inc WTSLA.O has urged its shareholders to reject activist investor Clinton Group's efforts to replace four members of the board, saying its choice of candidates are better suited than Clinton's to lead the company.
+Sept 25 U.S. women's apparel retailer Wet Seal Inc has urged its shareholders to reject activist investor Clinton Group's efforts to replace four members of the board, saying its choice of candidates are better suited than Clinton's to lead the company.

 Clinton, Wet Seal's third-largest investor, earlier called for the sale of the retailer and sought four seats on the board shortly after the firing of Chief Executive Susan McGalla in July.